LSU beats Wake Forest 5-2 to force another elimination game in College World Series Semifinals

 Trending News

+“I was really proud of the pitching staff,” Johnson said.
+“Everybody contributed tonight.
+Griffin really settled into the game and got us the length that we needed.
+And Riley finished off another one.
+So good performance and we'll turn it over to tomorrow.”

-LSU will now play Wake Forest again Thursday at 6 p.m. for a chance to head to the College World Series Final.
+LSU will now play the Demon Deacons again Thursday at 6 p.m. for a chance to head to the College World Series Final.

 More News